Michie O'Day

 I grew up in Virginia, revering my grandmother's paintings of the farm life she knew and loved.
 But I didn't start painting myself until adulthood.
 At age 43 I moved to Maine, where I found the subjects I wanted and needed to paint - and began to understand why.
 Just as Queena's paintings reflected the life she knew, my paintings are the story of my life.

-Although I am deaf and disabled, I live independently, surround myself with beauty, and have an active and happy life.
+Although I am deaf and disabled, I live independently and have an active and happy life.
 My paintings are about endurance and grace.
 They are also about harsh realities and human intervention.
-Ultimately, I paint the peace I find in my silent world.
+Ultimately, I paint the beauty I find in my silent world.